sparna-git/sparna.fr/src/en/references/eli-european-legislation-identifier.md

 title: European Legislation Identifier (ELI)
 subtitle:
 date: 2024-01-01
-abstract: Test for other langage -  Notre expertise sémantique pour un groupe de travail international, qui pose les fondations d'un "knowledge graph législatif" à l'échelle du web européen - et mondial.
+abstract: Test for other langage - Our semantic expertise for an international working group, laying the foundations for a "legislative knowledge graph" on the scale of the European - and global - web.
 image: /assets/uploads/2021/02/Squared_ELiSeal-160x130.png
 tags: reference
 permalink: en/references/{{ title | slugify }}/